BetterLifeMC/betterlife/README.md

   - /mute <player> - Mutes the player.
 - roadboost
   - /roadboost - Toggles whether the player gets Speed 1 when on path blocks.
+- teleport
+  - /teleport <playerone> [playertwo] - Teleports a player to another player.
 - toggledownfall
   - /toggledownfall - Toggles the weather from stormy -> clear and vice versa.
 - trail
   - /trail set <trail> - Sets what trail the current player is using.
   - /trail list - Lists all available trails.
   - /trial toggle - Toggles whether your trail is on or not.
+- spawn
+  - /spawn - Teleports a player to the games spawn point.
+  - /spawn set - Sets the world spawn to the players current location.
 - unmute
   - /unmute <player> - Unmutes the player.